Helen Joyce: Talks

-In March 2022 Joyce was due to appear in a panel to discuss her book and views on gender theory.
+In March 2022, Joyce was due to appear in a panel to discuss her book and views on gender theory.
 This panel would have been part of an event for an expected 100 to 150 trainee child psychiatrists organised by Great Ormond Street Hospital and Health Education England.
 Before the event the organisers received allegations against Joyce and were warned "There is no possible way in which this event can possibly be a 'safe environment’ for LGBTQ+ and especially trans participants".
 Joyce was disinvited days before the event, which was later postponed.
 Joyce said, "It's outrageous that a journalist who has written a best-selling book spelling out the harms of this bizarre, evidence-free ideology is no-platformed and subjected to a smear campaign."

 In October 2022, Joyce participated in an interview with economist Partha Dasgupta at Gonville and Caius College, Cambridge.
 Philosopher Arif Ahmed hosted the event, titled "Criticising gender-identity ideology: what happens when speech is silenced".
 Protestors chanted "trans rights are human rights" and banged drums outside the event.
 The college master Pippa Rogerson and senior tutor Andrew Spencer boycotted the event and described Joyce's views as "polemics".
-In response, Joyce published an open letter entitled "Has Cambridge abandoned debate?" in The Spectator.
+In response, Joyce published an open letter entitled "Has Cambridge abandoned debate?" in The Spectator, in which she argued that "The academic commitment to fair-minded debate is over."

+In February 2025, at an event at Balliol College, Oxford, Joyce discussed her views on transgender issues, sex and gender, with host John Maier of The Times.
+A walkout by pro-trans protesters reportedly left Joyce and Maier briefly speechless.
+A petition "protesting transphobia" at the university had been signed by over 600 people.
+Joyce said she was a "sex realist" and described being transgender as a "rights-destroying belief".

 Personal life

 Joyce lives in Cambridge with her husband and two sons.
-She had unexplained infertility and used IVF to conceive them.
+She had unexplained infertility and used IVF to conceive her children.

-Joyce was raised Irish Catholic, but is now an avowed atheist.
+Joyce was raised Irish Catholic, but is now an atheist.
+She says of her atheism, "It wasn't because I was unhappy...
+My convent school was actually quite a nice place, and I loved our RE [religious education] lessons...
+I just don't think it's true."